 Chembra Peak is one of the thrilling trekking trips in Wayanad.
-Situated at 6,900 ft, Chembra Peak is popular for adventure enthusiasts trekkers and nature lovers.
-While permission passes for trekking are required from the Forest Department for the safety of trekkers and preservation of wildlife, the thrill you experience is worth it.
+Situated at 6,900 ft, Chembra Peak is famous for adventure enthusiasts, trekkers, and nature lovers.
+While permission passes for trekking are required from the Forest Department for the safety of trekkers and the preservation of wildlife, the thrill you experience is worth it.

 2. Visit Edakkal Cave